soumya123ganguly/Erdos-DL-Project-Classifying-Brain-Activity/README.md

 # Harmful Brain Activity Classification using Deep Learning

-This project was completed as part of the Deep Learning course at the Erdos Institute.
+This project was completed as part of the Deep Learning course at the Erdos Institute in Spring 2024.

 Team members:
 [Shreya Shukla](https://github.com/shreyaalkuhs)